colinhofer/tadpoles/README.md

 ## Tadpoles

-Tadpoles is a Python package that extends the functionality of the polars library to make data transformations more concise and readable.
+Tadpoles is a Python package that extends the functionality of the polars library to make data ingestion and transformation code more concise and readable.
 It introduces the ability to define tables and column expressions in a manner reminiscent of Pydantic, providing a convenient and intuitive interface for data manipulation.

 ### Features